AdobeDocs/campaign-standard.nl-NL/help/automating/using/subscribing-profiles-from-file.md

    ![](assets/subscription_activity_example2.png)

-* Bij een [afstemmingsactiviteit](../../automating/using/reconciliation.md) worden de gegevens uit het bestand geïdentificeerd als behorend tot de profieldimensie van de Adobe Campaign-database.
-Alleen het **[!UICONTROL Identification]** tabblad is geconfigureerd.
-De bestandsgegevens worden geïdentificeerd aan de hand van de e-mailadressen van de profielen.
+* A [Reconciliation](../../automating/using/reconciliation.md) activity identifies the data from the file as belonging to the profile dimension of the Adobe Campaign database.
+Alleen het tabblad **[!UICONTROL Identification]** is geconfigureerd.
+De bestandsdata worden geïdentificeerd aan de hand van de e-mailadressen van de profielen.

    ![](assets/subscription_activity_example3.png)

-* Bij een [deduplicatie](../../automating/using/deduplication.md) op basis van het **e-mailveld** van de tijdelijke bron (die het resultaat is van de afstemming) worden eventuele duplicaten geïdentificeerd.
-Als de gegevens die uit het bestand zijn geïmporteerd, duplicaten bevatten, mislukt het abonnement op een service voor alle gegevens.
+* A [Deduplication](../../automating/using/deduplication.md) based on the **email** field of the temporary resource (resulting from the reconciliation) identifies any duplicates.
+Als de data die uit het bestand zijn geïmporteerd, duplicaten bevatten, mislukt de inschrijving op een service voor alle data.

    ![](assets/subscription_activity_example5.png)

-* Met [Subscription Services](../../automating/using/subscription-services.md) kunt u de service selecteren waarop u een abonnement moet nemen op de profielen, het veld dat overeenkomt met de abonnementsdatum en de oorsprong van het abonnement.
+* A [Subscription Services](../../automating/using/subscription-services.md) activity lets you select the service to which the profiles must be subscribed, the field corresponding to the subscription date, and the origin of the subscription.

    ![](assets/subscription_activity_example4.png)